Gender equality in Nutrition International’s work in Pakistan

 How can we ensure even broader impact on gender equality?

-Despite these challenges, this step in the right direction offers hope and some momentum for future NTEAM TA in the region.
-Stakeholders who participated in the progress assessment were unanimous – gender mainstreaming needs to be incorporated from the very beginning of a TA assignment, to ensure more government buy-in and more concerted efforts by all stakeholders.
-Subsequent NTEAM TA projects underway in Pakistan and other countries have utilized the gender mainstreaming tools from the conceptualization and design stage.
+Despite these challenges, this step in the right direction offers hope and some momentum for future NTEAM technical assistance in the region.
+Stakeholders who participated in the progress assessment were unanimous – gender mainstreaming needs to be incorporated from the very beginning of a technical assistance assignment, to ensure more government buy-in and more concerted efforts by all stakeholders.
+Subsequent NTEAM technical assistance projects underway in Pakistan and other countries have utilized the gender mainstreaming tools from the conceptualization and design stage.

 What are the Progress Assessments?

-From February to May 2020, Nutrition International’s NTEAM conducted progress assessments of eight TA assignments delivered by its TAN project.
-The purpose of the progress assessment was to evaluate the contribution to expected intermediate outcomes of the TA, including improved scale, coordination, quality, effectiveness, gender equality, inclusion, capacity, and capability.
+From February to May 2020, Nutrition International’s NTEAM conducted progress assessments of eight technical assistance assignments delivered by its TAN project.
+The purpose of the progress assessment was to evaluate the contribution to expected intermediate outcomes of the technical assistance, including improved scale, coordination, quality, effectiveness, gender equality, inclusion, capacity, and capability.